sarahwie/attention/README.md

 Dependencies
 --------------
 Please refer to the installation instructions for the repository provided by [Jain & Wallace](https://github.com/successar/AttentionExplanation).
 We use the same dependencies.
+Also, make sure to export the meta-directory into which you clone `attention` to your PYTHONPATH in order for the imports to work correctly.
+For example, if the path to the cloned directory is `/home/users/attention/`, then run `export PYTHONPATH='/home/users'`.

 Data Preprocessing
 --------------